mfumi66/2D-tile-DL/README.md

 ## 3. DL prediction
-For the DL prediction, I prepared the "Tile prediction" that constructed by keras CNN method.
+For the DL prediction, I prepared the "Tile prediction" that constructed from keras CNN method.